biswajit287/question_asker_bm/README.md

 ```
 ### List of Methods you can use:
 ####    1. askMultiple(question,options)
-        > a) First argument is the question to ask
+         a) First argument is the question to ask
-        > b) Second argument is the list of answers(options) for the given question
+         b) Second argument is the list of answers(options) for the given question
-        ***Note***: This function returns the option selected by the user
+        *Note*: This function returns the option selected by the user

 ####  2. askBinary(question)
-        >  Takes an argument as the question to ask
+        => Takes an argument as the question to ask
-        ***Note***: This function return either TRUE or FALSE based on the value selected by the user.
+        *Note*: This function return either TRUE or FALSE based on the value selected by the user.
-               > a) This returns true if user type y or yes
+                a) This returns true if user type y or yes
-               > b) This returns flase if user type f or false
+                b) This returns flase if user type f or false

 You can now use the `Promter` class to use the methods in your Dart code, e.g.